ethanmoyer/Bioinformatics/README.md

 ### Lecture 3 - read-pairs.py

-Given a sequence, the script fragments them into k-mer read pairs and aligns them using a Eulerian path algorithm.
+Given a sequence, the script fragments it into k-mer read pairs and aligns them using a Eulerian path algorithm.